 Blue Pools Haast Pass

 Tucked away in what you might mistake for a magical land, the Blue Pools of Haast Pass are found after a short walk through a stunning forest in the Southern Alps.
 The pure glacial pools are insanely deep and clear and will basically blow your mind.
-Face your fears and walk the swing bridge for the perfect insta shot.
+Face your fears and walk the swing bridge for the perfect shot for the 'Gram.

 Nothing says New Zealand like a rugged mountain range and Te Urewera has to be one of our most beautiful.
 Follow the Lake Waikaremoana Track to get up close and personal with New Zealand’s largest remaining native forest or visit Aniwaniwa and pick up a kayak to explore on the lake itself.
 Lake Waikaremoana was formed 2200 years ago by a huge rockslide that separated it from the Waikaretaheke River and the result is one of New Zealand’s most incredible landscapes.